Last Updated on December 1, 2023 by Bilingual Kidspot

-A list of fun English word games for kids to help improve children’s spelling, reading, and vocabulary.
-Recommendations include word games that encourage conversation and early literacy that you can play on the spot or prepare yourself with just some paper and pencil.
+A list of fun word games for kids to help improve children’s spelling, reading, and vocabulary.
+This list of word games for kids includes word games that encourage conversation and early literacy that you can play on the spot or prepare yourself with just some paper and pencil.

 1. Hang Man

-Probably one of the most famous word games for kids is the popular Hang Man.
+Probably one of the most popular word games for kids is the popular Hang Man.
 Player 1 thinks of a word and Player 2 has to guess it before they get “hung.”

 2. I spy